JaredMathis/Mykro/README.txt

     You don't have to type out the full name
         For example, to run "file_js_new", you could write "fjw" instead.
 It will look for functions containing an 'f' followed by 'j' followed by 'w'. [f]ile_[j]s_ne[w] satisfies this.

+    To create a new javascript file, type: file_js_new file_name